urbas/Bud.Cp/README.md

 Bud.Cp.CopyDir(sourceDir: "mySourceDir", targetDir: "myTargetDir");
 ```

+Warning: This will delete files in the target directory that no longer exist in the source directory.

 __Copy multiple source directories into a single target dir__:

 ```csharp
 Bud.Cp.CopyDirs(sourceDirs: mySourceDirs, targetDir: "myTargetDir");
 ```

+Warning: This will delete files in the target directory that no longer exist in the source directory.

 __Use your own file signatures__: